Does Capitalization Matter in an Email Address?

-Are you wondering whether email addresses are case sensitive?
+Are you wondering if email addresses are case sensitive?
 Is Office@ladedu.com the same address as office@ladedu.com?
-Find out here whether capitalization (letter case) does matter in an email address.
+Find out here whether capitalization — uppercase and lowercase letters — does matter in an email address ⤓.

 First, Faced Decaf in the Top Pot (after Pool Loop)